 Caritas Switzerland’s project work affected

 The corona pandemic is also a great organisational challenge for Caritas Switzerland’s project work in around 20 countries.
 We are affected by national and international travel restrictions.
-Our experts can no longer travel to the project regions.
-In many countries, we already had to suspend some project activities because the schools are closed, and meetings and events are no longer allowed.
+However, we have long-standing employees on the spot who provide urgent emergency relief for those affected.
 ‘Wherever possible, we continue our project work for the affected population and try to quickly respond to the people’s new needs and provide emergency relief’, says Franziska Koller, the head of the International Cooperation Section of Caritas Switzerland.

 Caritas Switzerland depends on donations to implement these projects.